StefansAI/JetCar/docs/Assembly.md

 Solder the right angle header on the top side of the PiOLED display and plug it into the header connector of the Jetson Nano.
 <br>
 <br><img src="assets/images/assembly/25-Jetson_Nano_Header.jpg"/><br>
-The I2C interface used for this OLED and the servo board is located at thelast pins of this connector.
+The I2C interface used for this OLED and the servo board is located at the last pins of this connector.
 Grab some wires and note the colors used at the pins.
 <br>
 <br><img src="assets/images/assembly/26-oled.jpg"/><br>
 Make sure it sits on the correct pins.